OpeyemiAkinwumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley print confused smiley emoji 2-hellofile used to print the contents of /etc/passwd 3-twofiles used to print the contents of two or more files
+1-confused_smiley print confused smiley emoji 2-hellofile used to print the contents of /etc/passwd 3-twofiles used to print the contents of two or more files 4-lastline prints the last 10 lines of a file